-One of the keys to a profitable flip lies in careful planning to tightly manage time.
+One of the keys to a profitable flip lies in careful scheduling to tightly manage time.
 If you’re flipping your first properties, however, your lack of construction project management knowledge can make it challenging in determining the most time efficient order of operations.
 Where do you start?

-You likely purchased the property with an exciting picture in your mind of the finished product, but the amount needed repairs that you came up with to get you there seems overwhelming.
+You likely purchased the property with an exciting picture in your mind of the finished product, but the amount of needed repairs that you came up with to get you there seems overwhelming.

-Neither reaction is appropriate, as it’s vitally important to take the time to understand how to work through the items on your list in the most efficient order in which to perform the repairs so as to complete your project as quickly and cheaply as possible.
+Neither reaction is appropriate, as it’s vitally important to take the time to understand how to work through the items on your list in the most efficient order in which to perform the repairs, so as to complete your project as quickly and cheaply as possible.

 This post attempts to provide a thorough explanation of the order of repairs that we use for planning our projects, though it’s important to note that every flip can vary considerably.
 That’s because every property has its own set of issues that can make repairs and scheduling unique to the project.